Interactive tool

 How the risk level is computed

 Pick any state above for a full breakdown, or start from the most active states below.
-The risk level combines four signals from the USGS catalog — total catalogued M4+ count, the strongest magnitude ever recorded, the number of significant (M6+) events, and how consistently activity recurs year to year.
-States on active plate boundaries score Very High; interior states with sparse history score Low — though no state is earthquake-free.
+The risk level combines four signals from the USGS catalog, total catalogued M4+ count, the strongest magnitude ever recorded, the number of significant (M6+) events, and how consistently activity recurs year to year.
+States on active plate boundaries score Very High; interior states with sparse history score Low - though no state is earthquake-free.
+This is a historical-activity read, not a predictive hazard model; actual risk to a specific structure also depends on local building codes, soil type, and construction quality, not seismic history alone.

 Highest-activity states